jonnyhuck/Paper2GIS/README.md

 ## References

-Paper2GIS has been described in the academic literature (* = open access).
+Paper2GIS has been described in the following articles in the academic literature (* = open access):

 ### Journal Articles